shafiul/theNewBoston_android_tutorial/README.txt

 Hi all,

-I'm  just learning android from the awesome tutorials made by Travis (available for FREE at ) and decided to code them in hand.
+I'm  just learning android from the awesome tutorials made by Travis (available for FREE at http://thenewboston.org/list.php?cat=6) and decided to code them in hand.
 Just pushing them to this repo if anyone needs them.

 One interesting point, I'll make a commit after every tutorial!
-So you can browse the snapsot of each tutorial by selecting previous commits!
+So you can browse the snapsot of each tutorial by selecting a download from https://github.com/shafiul/theNewBoston_android_tutorial/tags

 Cool, huh?
-(The initial commit begins with tutorial#10, though)
+(The initial commit begins with Tutorial 10, though).

-So if you know how to browse through different commits of a git repository (they are basically nothing, consider them as many diffferent versions) you can get codes of literally all tutorials.
-The commit message will help you.
+You can also browse-through the codes of different tutorials online.

 Regards,
 Shafiul